Frequently Asked Questions about Canada’s Anti-Spam Legislation

 Someone gives me a business card: Is that clear consent to add them to my distribution list?

-You may have their implied consent to send them CEMs, as long as:
+It depends.
+You may have their implied consent to send them commercial electronic messages (CEMs), as long as:

 - the message relates to the recipient's role, functions or duties in an official or business capacity; and